gigacide/custom-dob/README.md

 ![Tripetto](https://docs.tripetto.community/assets/header.svg)

 Tripetto is a full-fledged form kit.
 Rapidly create and deploy smart flowing forms and surveys.
 Drop the kit in your codebase and use all of it, or just the parts you need.
-Take the visual [**editor**](https://www.npmjs.com/package/tripetto) for form creation, the [**collector**](https://www.npmjs.com/package/tripetto-collector) for response collection and the [**SDK**](https://docs.tripetto.community/blocks) for developing more form building blocks.
+The visual [**editor**](https://www.npmjs.com/package/tripetto) is for form creation, the [**collector**](https://www.npmjs.com/package/tripetto-collector) for response collection and the [**SDK**](https://docs.tripetto.community/blocks) for developing more form building blocks.

 # Boilerplate for creating blocks
 [![Status](https://gitlab.com/tripetto/blocks/boilerplate/badges/master/pipeline.svg)](https://gitlab.com/tripetto/blocks/boilerplate/commits/master)